sylv/apollo/README.md

 # apollo

 A library to parse file names into structured data.
 Also provides a cli to rename/symlink files based on the extracted data like [filebot](https://filebot.net).
+You can see the inputs Apollo can handle and what it returns for them in [parser.test.ts.snap](./test/__snapshots__/parser.test.ts.snap).

 ## command line usage